Quick Start for Confluent Cloud¶

 Enter “users” as the description for the key, and click Continue.

-On the Configuration page, select JSON for the output record value format, Users for template, and then click Continue.
+On the Configuration page, select JSON_SR for the output record value format, Users for the template, and click Continue.

 For Connector sizing, leave the slider at the default of 1 task and click Continue